Olanzapine, 5 mg 28 pcs

 Contraindications

-– Hypersensitivity to olanzapine or other drug components;
+– Hypersensitivity to olanzapine or other components of the drug;

-– Childhood under 18 years of age (efficacy and safety not established).
+– children under 18 years of age (efficacy and safety have not been established).

-Renal failure, hepatic failure, prostatic hyperplasia, paralytic intestinal obstruction, epilepsy, seizure syndrome in the history, leukopenia and/or neutropenia of various genesis, myelosuppression of various genesis, including.Ñ. myeloproliferative diseases, hypereosinophilic syndrome, cardiovascular and cerebrovascular diseases or other conditions predisposing to arterial hypotension, congenital increased QT interval on electrocardiogram (ECG) (increased correlated QT interval (QTc) on ECG), or in the presence of conditions that may potentially cause QT interval prolongation (e.g., concomitant administration of QT interval prolongers, congestive heart failure, hypokalemia, hypomagnesemia), elderly age, as well as concomitant administration of other drugs of central action; immobilization.
+Renal failure, liver failure, prostatic hyperplasia, paralytic ileus, epilepsy, history of convulsive syndrome, leukopenia and/or neutropenia of various origins, myelosuppression of various origins, incl. myeloproliferative diseases, hypereosinophilic syndrome, cardiovascular and cerebrovascular diseases or other conditions predisposing to hypotension, congenital prolongation of the QT interval on the electrocardiogram (ECG) (increased corrected QT interval (QTc) on the ECG), or in the presence of conditions that can potentially cause prolongation of the QT interval (eg, concomitant use of drugs that prolong the QT interval, congestive heart failure, hypokalemia, hypomagnesemia), old age, as well as simultaneous use of other centrally acting drugs; immobilization.

-The table below summarizes the major adverse effects and their frequency that have been reported during spontaneous reports, clinical trials, and/or in the post-registration period.
-Within each group, adverse reactions are presented in descending order of significance.
+The table below summarizes the main side effects and their frequency that were reported during spontaneous reports, clinical trials and/or in the post-marketing period.
+In each group, adverse reactions are presented in descending order of importance.

 Frequency unknown